scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 SCION is an inter-domain network architecture.
 Its core components, as deployed by some of its early adopters, are specified in {{I-D.dekater-scion-dataplane}}, {{I-D.dekater-scion-pki}}, {{I-D.dekater-scion-controlplane}} which are currently under ISE review.

-The goal of this draft is to explore how SCION and its early deployments try to address open research questions in {{RFC9217}}.
+The goal of this draft is to explore how SCION and its early deployments experiences can help addressing open research questions in {{RFC9217}}.
 Specifically, there are still many open areas of research around path-aware networking, where SCION with its early deployment experiences and research efforts can provide a contribution.
 This can also be a starting point for discussions around long-term protocol evolution.

 This draft assumes the reader is familiar with some of the fundamental concepts defined in the components specification.

-**Note:** This is the very first version of the SCION research questions draft, and it merely contains a skeleton of potential topics to be further discussed in this draft.
+**Note:** This is a very early version of the SCION research questions draft, and it merely contains a selection of potential topics to be further discussed in this draft.
 Any feedback is welcome and much appreciated.
 Thanks!

 # Conventions and Definitions